BSchelle/14_EUFactForce_fork/eu_fact_force/dash-app/README.md

-# Exploration - Dash Cytoscape
+# Dash app

-This folder contains a first version of a local Dash app to explore Cytoscape capabilities.
+This folder contains a first version of a local Dash app.

 # Repo structure
 - `app.py`: the main app file.